-The Planning & Network Advisory Committee (PNAC) serves both MH and IDD interests and meets every quarter to provide broad-based community input into the planning of service delivery and expansion of services available.
-The Center seeks PNAC members that reflect the ethnic, cultural, and social diversity of the community to include individuals and their families.
-The role of the PNAC is to reflect the perspectives of individuals, family members, and other stakeholders on the provisions of services and supports.
+The Planning & Network Advisory Committee (PNAC) serves both MH and IDD interests and meets every quarter to provide broad-based community input into the planning of service delivery and expansion of available services.
+The Center seeks PNAC members that reflect the ethnic, cultural, and social diversity of the community to include persons served and their families.
+The role of the PNAC is to reflect the perspectives of persons served, family members, and other stakeholders on the provisions of services and supports.

-The "Guidelines for Local Service Area Planning" received by the Center on February 28, 2005 provides expected outcomes for the PNAC.
 The Board establishes outcomes and reporting requirements for the PNAC.
 The expected outcomes of the PNAC include:

-- Operation according to the charge assigned by the local board - Representation by individuals of adult MH, children's MH, and IDD services and their families or guardians - Individual and family/guardian views and perspectives are explicitly incorporated into recommendations of the PNAC.
+- · Operation according to the charge assigned by the local board - Representation by persons of adult MH, children's MH, and IDD services and their families or guardians - Persons served and family/guardian views and perspectives are explicitly incorporated into recommendations of the PNAC.